Stono/docker-nginx-letsencrypt/README.md

   - useCsp: Will enable the Content-Security-Policy header with the reccomended default policy "default-src 'none'; img-src 'self'; script-src 'self'; style-src 'self'"
   - csp: Override the csp string
   - other_server: Arbitary lines to add to the server block
+  - usePagespeed: If we should enable auto page speed improvements using googles PageSpeed module

 #### Notes about Content Security Policy
 Nginx has been compiled to generate a Content Security Policy nonce, this is expose in the nginx configuration as $cspNonce.
 Nginx will look through your upstream and effectively find and replace a `**CSP_NONCE**` string, with the actual nonce.
 This will allow you to use inline blocks and styles if you need to, for example: